pubnub/kafka-bridge/nats/readme.md

 docker-compose -f nats/docker-compose.yaml up
 ```

+Great!
+Everything is running now.
+Continue reading to simulate messages.

-### Up and running in 10 seconds ( NATS -> PubNub )
+### NATS -> Mobile Device

-You can send a message to your NATS cluster and receive
+Messages from your NATS cluster can be received
-the message on a target mobile device.
+on a target mobile device.
-Open the test console to see messages being received in a browser window.

 #### 1.)
-Send Message to NATS
+Simulate NATS Stream

 Run this command in a terminal window.
 This command will send a `"KNOCK"` message each half-second.